DegreeMinor in Anthropology

 |SOC 331 - Latin American Society and Culture Through Cinema||3|

 These goals and outcomes are for the Minor in Anthropology.
-Each of these goals and outcomes also meet the goals and outcomes of the Society, Culture, and Languages programs.
+Each of these goals and outcomes also meet the goals and outcomes of the Department of Society, Culture and Languages.

 - Expand the awareness and application of anthropology.

 - Examine, apply, and critically assess various anthropological research methods.